frankstepanski/node-express-course/week4/readme.md

 **What is a resource?**

 A resource is an object or representation of something.
 For example, a todo is a resource.
-A todo can have an id, a desciprtion and a completed property (among other things).
+A todo can have an id, a description and a completed property (among other things).
 These are all properties of the todo resource.

 **How do I access a resource?**